bufbuild/protovalidate/README.md

-`protovalidate` is the spiritual successor to [`protoc-gen-validate`][pgv], offering all of the same functionality present in the original plugin, without the need for custom code generation, and the new ability to describe complex constraints in CEL.
+`protovalidate` is the spiritual successor to [`protoc-gen-validate`][pgv], offering all of the same functionality present in the original plugin, without the need for custom code generation, and the new ability to describe complex rules in CEL.

-`protovalidate`'s constraints very closely emulate those in `protoc-gen-validate` to ensure an easy transition for developers.
+`protovalidate`'s rules very closely emulate those in `protoc-gen-validate` to ensure an easy transition for developers.
 To migrate from `protoc-gen-validate` to `protovalidate`, use the provided [migration tool][migration-tool] to